deku-messaging/Deku-SMS-Android/README.md

 [Ability to use mobile phone as an SMS Gateway to send messages from the cloud](#sms_gateway)

 ## <a name="e2e_encryption"></a> End to End Encryption
-Deku SMS supports end to end encryption (with Perfect Forward Secrecry - PFS) for users.
-For the feature to work, both users need to be using Deku SMS as their default SMS app.
-This is because there are protocols in Deku SMS that won't be available in other SMS apps; custom message headers and channels for sending messages.
+DekuSMS supports end to end encryption (with Perfect Forward Secrecry - PFS).
+For the feature to work, both users need to be using DekuSMS as their default SMS app; This is because DekuSMS uses customed data structures for perfoming handshakes and encryptions.
+This methods are not built into other SMS apps and for those who can support it, they will most likely build a custom data structure for themselves.
+Willing to discuss with other SMS apps and developers for a unified FOSS protocol for e2ee SMS messaging - starting with Android.

-Don't worry if you send an request to someone who does not use the App, there's a great chance they won't see it; Deku SMS uses data channels (does not require an internet connection) for sending secure requests and most SMS apps would dump messages coming in from that channel (especially on iPhones).
-If the user does not have Deku SMS and an SMS app made by someone weird enough to encode byte data from data channels they won't see the request.
+Do not worry if you send an request to someone who does not use the App, there is a great chance they would not see it; DekuSMS uses data channels (does not require an internet connection) for sending secure requests and most SMS apps would dump messages coming in from that channel (especially on iPhones).
+If the user does not have DekuSMS or an SMS app made by someone weird enough to encode byte data from data channels they will not see the request.

-The users are guided through a [ECDH](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecdh-key-exchange) handshake, after which a secure key is generated and associated with the peers phone number; 256 bits agreement keys are generated for this - ~91 Bytes to be transmitted by SMS and let's call this the <b>SK</b>.
+The users are guided through a Diffie-Hellman key exchange handshake, after which a secure key is generated and associated with the peers phone number; 32 Bytes agreement keys are generated for this - ~50 Bytes to be transmitted by SMS and let's call this the <b>SK</b>.
 The <b>SK</b> becomes the <b>RK</b> for the first messages being sent - and thus begins the era of the <b>KeyChains</b>.
 You have got to read this, to see what we are working with here [https://signal.org/docs/specifications/doubleratchet/](https://signal.org/docs/specifications/doubleratchet/).

 Every message being sent has a <b>Public Key</b> attached to it and some other details (call this the <b>Headers</b>).
-This means the size of each message is atleast 100 Bytes for the Header followed by the contents.
+This means the size of each message is atleast 50 Bytes for the Header followed by the contents.
 The headers are not encrypted (yet).

 To count in SMS, for every SMS being sent you have 1 additional SMS added as the header; if you compose an SMS of body size 1 (140 bytes) you send 1 + 1(header) = 2 messages.
 If you compose an SMS of body size 2 (140 * 2 bytes) you get 3 messages being sent (2 + 1(header)).
 SMS text (UTF-7/8) encoded messages can segment themselves, which means multiple messages can be sent and then joint on the receiving end to make one message; that's why extremely long SMS messages can be received - infact you can encode an entire image to Base64 and transmit via SMS thanks to this (has some issues though so be careful with sending that large a message).

 Also good to remember, the size of your composed messages is not the same size as the encrypted message (but with better UI/UX persons helping on this project one should be able to know how large a message they might be sending already).

 The users cannot know when their peer has deleted their secured keys; This means messages will still be received by peer in encrypted form.
-Good to know however, because if you and I are chatting in encrypted messages and I tell you stuff, you better have encryption turned on because no way I will tell more stuff in plain text.
-The eventual goal (eventual because have not programmed that yet) is, when you reply back to me or send me any message that is in plain text, I then know you have lost your encryption keys and continue communicating that way.
+Good to know however, because if you and I are texting with encrypted messages and I tell you stuff, you better have encryption turned on because no way I will tell more stuff in plain text.
+The eventual goal (eventual because have not programmed that yet) is, when you reply back to me or send me any message that is in plain text, I then know you have lost your encryption keys and continue communicating in plain text too.

-However not yet sure what happens when you continue communicating encrypted without starting a new session - because encryption are device based to store the keys; perhaps we continue communicating encrypted from where we left off because otherwise it won't work if new keys have not initiated... sounds like the actions taken here depends on how paranoid one is about their comms (I like this :D ).

 All messages are currently being stored in the default SMS inbox (including encrypted messages).
 Users switching between SMS apps would still maintain their inbox as it is.
 Upcoming features would remove encrypted messages to custom database if users intends.